damianhakert/damianhakert.github.io/source/handbook/support/index.md

 The key used to encode/decode PGP messages is stored in our support vault.
 We only provide our public PGP key on request because it makes collaborating much harder and only a small percentage of all disclosures are serious enough to require that overhead.

+Additionally we use HackerOne to manage security reports.
+To access HackerOne find the credentials through 1Password on the Support vault.
+This user is read only so if you need more permission please request an invitation through the support channel.
+The HackerSpace dashboard lists al reports for which you need to respond within one business day.
+This reports are also piped into ZenDesk.

+Remember that researchers require feedback and besides the comments provided you'll need to triage or escalate the report.
+Eventually each report has to be accepted and/or closed at the dashboard even if you've followed through on ZenDesk.

+If you need to grant permissions to a new GitLab user send an invitation and add it to the Internal group.

 See [PGP Process](/handbook/support/pgp_process.html) for information about using the security PGP key pair and decrypting messages.